Nikol7221/TorAPI/README_EN.md

 cd TorAPI
 ```

-Edit variables or other settings in the `dockerfile` if necessary:
+Edit variables or other settings in the `Dockerfile` if necessary:

 ```shell
 ENV PROXY_ADDRESS="192.168.3.100"